 Whilst each application will be considered on its own merits, the following guidelines will be taken into account:

 - Whether or not special consideration has already been given to you.
 Please be aware if you have already received consideration from the School Curriculum and Standards Authority under their Sickness and Misadventure, Special Examination Arrangement or Alternative Examination policies you will not be eligible for additional special consideration from Curtin University.

-- Do you meet Curtin University’s English competency requirement?
-Curtin requires that all entrants meet certain standards of English competency to ensure they are successful in their studies.
+- Do you meet Curtin University’s English language proficiency?
+Curtin requires that all entrants meet certain standards of English language proficiency to ensure they are successful in their studies.

 - Do you have a reasonable chance of success in completing your studies at Curtin?
 In some instances, your circumstances may have left you unprepared for tertiary studies.
 Whilst this may not be your fault, the University has a duty of care to ensure that you are not put into a situation where you will not have a reasonable chance of passing – which will just put you under more pressure.

 - If you have a long-term condition which has been present for a number of years, then we may assume that you and your educational institution have made adjustments for this.
 Hence your academic results should accurately reflect your ability to attempt tertiary studies.